Lauda Air Flight 004: Aftermath

-About a quarter of the airline's carrying capacity was destroyed as a result of the crash.
+The airline lost about a quarter of its capacity a result of the crash.
 Following the crash of OE-LAV, the airline operated no flights to Sydney on 1, 6 and 7 June.
 Flights resumed with another 767 on 13 June.
 Niki Lauda said that the crash and the ensuing period constituted the worst time in his life, even worse than the recovery from injuries that he had sustained after a crash in the 1976 German Grand Prix.
 After the Flight 004 crash, bookings from Hong Kong decreased by 20%, but this was offset by an increase in bookings by passengers based in Vienna.

 In early August 1991, Boeing issued an alert to airlines stating that more than 1,600 late-model 737s, 747s, 757s and 767s had thrust-reverser systems similar to that of OE-LAV.
 Two months later, customers were asked to replace potentially faulty valves in the thrust-reverser systems that could cause reversers to deploy in flight.

 At the crash site, which is accessible to national park visitors, a shrine was erected to commemorate the victims.
 Another memorial and cemetery is located at Wat Sa Kaeo Srisanpetch, about 90 km away in Mueang Suphan Buri district.